 That's right.

-And when you when you brought up the health care uh issues about what is in this package, uh, I I see a conditioning that's going on.
+And when you brought up the health care issues about what is in this package, I see a conditioning that's going on.

-I told Mr. Snurdley, this is like Friday the 13th, the original version, and every version that comes after it is just gonna get gorier, and nobody even sees it.
+I told Mr. Snerdley, this is like Friday the 13th, the original version, and every version that comes after it is just going to get gorier and nobody even sees it.

-It's incredible, Rush that they're gonna take the health care system.
+It's incredible, Rush, that they're going to take the health care system.

 And I know there's a lot of young voters out there that voted for Mr. Obama.